Structural formula: a formula that shows how the atoms are connected (which atoms are bonded to which).

 and the hydrogen atoms are on the other, whereas in the trans-isomer

-the two chlorine atoms are on opposite sides of the
+the two chlorine atoms are on opposite sides of the molecule.
+This is shown in the image below:

 Care is needed in deciding if a particular alkene will show

-trans isomer.
+trans geometric isomers.
 The

 main requirement for cis/trans isomerism is that the two groups